-26 Higher exposure is defined as the undertakings that have reported an exposure relevance score of 3 (medium exposure) or 4 (high exposure).
-Lower exposure is defined as the undertakings that have reported an exposure relevance score of 1 (not relevant) or 2 (immaterial).
+&lt;sup>27 Higher exposure is assumed for those undertakings that have reported an exposure relevance score of 3 (medium exposure) or 4 (high exposure).
+Lower exposure is assumed for those undertakings that have reported an exposure relevance score of 1 (not relevant) or 2 (immaterial).
 Please note that these categories were intentionally not defined by concrete thresholds and thus will also reflect the participants' materiality concepts.